8 Days Exploring the Beauty and History of the Galápagos Islands

 We’ll maximize our shooting time with the best photo ops—getting up early for sweet light and chasing it to sunset.
 We’ll have the option each night for critiques and instruction from the pros, and interpretive talks by our naturalists.
 Or, sit back and enjoy a book from the library, watch the dolphins swim, relax in the jacuzzi, or gaze at the equatorial sky from the deck.

 Non-photographer spouses, partners, and friends are welcome!
 This is a perfect workshop to bring them—as long as they love nature and the outdoors, they’ll have a blast!

 Everything is all-inclusive, including gratuities, so you only have to worry about making great photographs!
-With a small group, a brand-new luxury yacht, and two experienced pro photographers leading, this trip is sure to fill up fast.
-Click the “Sign Me Up!” button and we’ll see you in The Galápagos!
+With a small group, a luxury yacht, and two experienced pro photographers leading, this trip is sure to fill up fast.
+Click the “Sign Me Up!” button and we’ll see you in the Galápagos!

 About the wildlife: This workshop offers significant opportunities for photographing wildlife, and while we do our best to maximize our wildlife encounters—based on past experiences, local knowledge, and the current conditions—we need to impress upon you that the wildlife really is wild and that we don’t control it.

 About the itinerary: This is the planned itinerary, but be advised that the Galápagos National Park can change this itinerary anytime they wish.
 It’s unusual for them to make such changes.

 April 30, 2023: Arrive anytime this day in Guayaquil, Ecuador.
 Take the hotel shuttle or a taxi to our hotel in town.
 Relax and unwind.
 We’ll have a welcome dinner at our favorite restaurant this evening.